DonaldKellett/RubyTester/README.md

 #### Description

 Expects an `array` as its only argument and returns a new array with the order of the elements randomized.
 Does not mutate the original array.

-### A note regarding arrays and hashes

-As of `v1.0.0`, the direct comparison of arrays and hashes are not supported yet.
-For example, if you want to compare an array to an expected (array) result you may want to perform multiple tests, e.g. test for its length before comparing the array elements one by one.